deuojen/BankOCR/README.md

 # Simple Test App

 A small app intended to parse OCR output files.
-Read Digit numbers and parse them as integer and validete checksum
+Read Digit numbers and parse them as integer and validate checksum